My engine is leaking coolant?

 • 4 POSTS

-Definately the water pump bearing, same exact thing happened to me last week.
-Save the money in coolant and replace the water pump.
-Four bolts on the fan, pull it out, and pull off the belt.
-That will give you plenty of room to get ahold of the pump.
+definately the water pump bearing, same exact thing happened to me last week. save the money in coolant and replace the water pump. four bolts on the fan, pull it out, and pull off the belt. that will give you plenty of room to get ahold of the pump.

-Saturday, October 3rd, 2020 AT 11:02 AM (Merged)
+Oct 3, 2020 at 11:02 AM (Merged)

 KATMEG99